Service Pros Installation Group is a provider of installation services for home appliances and products purchased from Lowe’s.

 However, it is still important that you preserve any physical or electronic evidence relating to the case that you currently possession.

-Employees who sign Retainer Agreements and/or Consent to Sue forms will be represented by JTB Law Group with respect to the lawsuit and claims described above.
+Employees who sign Retainer Agreements and/or Consent to Sue forms will be represented by Brown, LLC and Greg Coleman Law PC with respect to the lawsuit and claims described above.

 You will not be required to pay any attorneys’ fees or court costs to the Plaintiffs’ lawyers at this time and not pay any attorneys’ fees unless you prevail.
 Rather, in the event the Plaintiffs prevail in the lawsuit, by either judgment or settlement, the Plaintiffs’ attorneys will request that the Court order Defendant(s) to pay the Plaintiffs’ lawyers their reasonable attorneys’ fees and reimburse them for any expenses.